 Morty Lefkoe has developed a program for eliminating self-limiting beliefs, and the Institute of Noetic Sciences notes that he “made a series of discoveries that allowed him to help people make permanent changes in their emotions and behavior.”

-See these articles of his, among many others on this site:
+See these articles of his, among many others:

-You can eliminate at least one of your limiting self-esteem beliefs using The Lefkoe Method at ReCreate Your Life.
+You can eliminate at least one of your limiting beliefs related to self-esteem or other issues using The Lefkoe Method at ReCreate Your Life.

 Many talented and creative people experience impostor or fraud feelings and beliefs about themselves, despite their accomplishments.

 Valerie Young, Ed.D. is an expert on the impostor syndrome and commented in an Entrepreneur magazine article:

 “Millions of people, from entrepreneurs to celebrities, have a hard time internalizing their accomplishments.”

 The article author notes “the impostor syndrome is especially common among people who become successful quickly or early, and among outsiders, such as women in male-dominated industries.”